-When Persefone announces a new album there is really just one thing to do, get very excited.
-If it’s something the band have proven over again to do, it is being aware of every aspect of the end-product, where their technical death metal is lifted through a well-crafted production, and tweaked it with the wonders of mastering guru Jens Bogren.
+When Persefone announces a new album, there is really just one thing to do.
+Get very excited.
+If it’s something the band have proven over again and again to do, it is being aware of every aspect of the end-product, where their technical death metal is lifted through a well-crafted production, and tweaked their music with the wonders of mastering-guru Jens Bogren.

 They originate from Andorra, a tiny principality squeezed between its bigger brothers, Spain and France, and share its countrys metal scene with just a handful of other bands.
 Even though I love progressive death metal, I was a bit slow discovering this group who has existed since 2001, and it wasn’t until their last release Spiritual Migration from 2013 that I got a taste of their music, and loved what I heard.

 Their latest album is their fifth, and as a big plus this time they have gotten co-founder of the legendary prog metal band Cynic, Paul Masvidal to contribute with his easily recognizable, heavily processed voice on the first and seventh song, Living Waves.
 For those unfamiliar with Cynic should check out both that bands discography, but also their bassist Sean Malones solo project Gordian Knot, who released two classics in the beginning of the 00’s, were Masvidal also plays guitar.